-- 1. Have an insight into the diversities of Aboriginal Literature. - 2.
-Critically analyse the works of Aboriginal literature and representative works. - 3.
-Understand the theories of Aboriginal Literature; concepts and movements.
+- CO 1.
+Demonstrate an insight into the diversities of Aboriginal Literature. - CO 2.
+Examine the theories of Aboriginal Literature, its concepts and movements. - CO 3.
+Analyse critically the texts of Aboriginal literature and representative works.

-Unit I: Background (Aborigines and Australia) Non evaluative/Applicative 10 hours
+Unit I: Background (Aborigines and Australia) Non Evaluative/Applicative 10 hours

 - 1. Brief history of Australia.

 - 2. Aboriginality and Land

 - 3. Heritage and Identity.

 - 4. Issues of 'Indigeneity' and Indigenous texts and narratives

-- 5. Hybrid/Mixed race, Black Theory and Racist Theory.
+- 5. Hybrid/Mixed race, Black Theory and Racist Theory

-Unit II: Novel 20 hours
+Unit II: Novel 18 hours